 Our five ‘Lighthouse’ product platforms are specifically targeted to enable future mobility.
 These include systems and components for active damping, AVAS sound system for electric vehicles, sensor cleaning, battery cooling and clutches for hybrid offhighway vehicles.

 Besides the Lighthouse platforms, our valve and actuator technology helps create cleaner and more efficient internal combustion engines and a safer and more comfortable driving experience.

 The ongoing automation of global industrial manufacturing processes and the further uptake of industrial robots across industries, together with the proliferation of collaborative robots and medical robots, provide us with a significant opportunity to increase our revenue in industrial brakes.

 We invest human and capital resources to optimise production, increase capacity and further enhance our product portfolio.
 A newly introduced slim brake line has been developed specifically for collaborative robots, and has generated widespread interest from established and new robotics companies.
 We have also invested in localising the production of industrial brakes in its Chinese facility in Suzhou, which directly serves the Chinese market.

 The acquisition of INTORQ completed on 8 January 2020, significantly enhances our market position in industrial brakes.
 We are now a full line provider of electromagnetic brakes, spring-applied brakes and clutches for industrial applications.

 The third pillar, Industrial Actuators and Controls (IAC), is the combination of our recently merged Industrial Controls Systems (ICS) and Industrial Magnetic Systems (IMS) business units.

-The focus of IAC is on profitability and cash generation.
+The focus of IAC is on profitable business with custom made solutions.
 The former business units operated in similar markets with similar customers and products.
 The combination of the business units improves operational efficiencies and offers our customers a more complete, unique portfolio.